-There’s a great TED talk by Drew Dudley that we use with most of our management training programs and recently I used the video as part of an interactive presentation for a group of 90 HR professionals.
+There’s a great TED talk by Drew Dudley that we use with most of our management training programs.
+Spoiler alert: lollipops are a key item.
 Dudley’s 6 minutes of simplicity will stick with you as you walk through your life of as a leader.

 Invest 6 minutes today to watch the video and make a list of the 4 things you could choose to do as an Everyday Leader.